Italy's coalition wobbles over high-speed rail link - Journal du Cameroun

 Fault lines in Italy’s coalition deepened Friday as a dispute between the heads of the ruling parties over a high-speed rail line between the cities of Turin and Lyon escalated.

-Interior Minister Matteo Salvini, head of the far-right League, insisted tenders to pursue work on the rail link “will be launched Monday”, infuriating the anti-establishment Five Star Movement (M5S) which wants the project scrapped.
+Interior Minister Matteo Salvini, head of the far-right League, insisted tenders to pursue work on the rail link “will be launched Monday”, infuriating the anti-establishment Five Star Movement (M5S) and coalition partner which wants the project scrapped.

 M5S head Luigi Di Maio said Salvini was “forcing a breach of the government contract and threatening to make the government collapse”, behaviour he slammed as “irresponsible”.